-High-quality dentures can be used to replace multiple missing teeth, restoring your ability to eat, smile, and speak with confidence.
+High-quality dentures can replace missing teeth, restoring your ability to eat, smile, and speak with confidence.

-Learn more about the traditional and implant-supported solutions offered at Sharp Smile Center, serving Kalamazoo and Portage, MI...
+Learn more about the traditional and implant-supported dentures offered at Sharp Smile Center, serving Kalamazoo and Portage, MI.

 Contact Our Practice to Find Out How We Can Restore Your Smile

 At Sharp Smile Center, Dr. Michael Sharp offers traditional and implant-supported dentures.
 Implant-supported prosthetics provide a range of outstanding benefits, including excellent stability and prevention of jaw atrophy.
 However, this option is not suitable for every patient.

 With more than 35 years as a dentist, Dr. Sharp has studied with masters in the field and is highly trained in implant dentistry.
 He can conduct a detailed analysis of your teeth, gums, and jawbone to determine which solution is best for your needs.